Newtro culture: Newtro streets

 Youth 1st Avenue is a recreation of the street back in 60s and 70s.
 Stored adorned with fronts and signs styled in Newtro, as well as a place where artisans sell handcrafted goods under the city's innovation project dot the street.
 Antique stores, theatre, dabang, old-styled coffee house, Newtro themed arcades, music dabang with LP records can also be found there.

-Critical reception
+Criticism

 There are also criticisms of the Newtro phenomenon.
 With great emphasis on the Newtro trend, more and more people end up consuming Newtro culture, leading to concerns that are being overlooked due to economic gains.
 Professor Kyun-Sik Jang of the Department of History at Chung-Ang University pointed out the dangers of consuming the Newtro culture without historical awareness.
 Some are concerned that the area which become a Newtro Landmark only borrows tradition as a commercial concept, but loses its original identity.